What would you do if a nuclear bomb exploded in your city? If you’re like most people, the thought of a nuclear attack probably terrifies you.

 For one thing, you need to have supplies and essential utilities in your fallout shelter.
 That means food, water, medicine, electricity, waste disposal and other essentials.

-You also, ideally, need to have a way to filter the air and water in your shelter, and you need to be able to seal it off from fallout.
+You also, ideally, need to have a way to filter the air and purify the water in your shelter, and you need to be able to seal it off from fallout.

 The bottom line is that most fallout shelters are either proper bunkers or incredibly dank, dark and dangerous natural or man-made formations in the case of caves and mines.
 Bunker living sucks and living in cave or mine is full of real risks and existential ones.